+If you're under 55 → 90 days

-If you're under 55 or you've bought 90 days To find out if your health is the Stable for 3 months option not stable, read section 8 of If you're 55 or older and haven't bought 182 days \rightarrow this policy. the Stable for 3 months option
+If you're 55 or older → 182 days

+To find out if your health is not stable, read section 8 of this policy.

-This exclusion applies even if you told us about the injury or medical condition in the medical questionnaire, or if a doctor said you could travel.
+This exclusion starts over again for each new trip you take.
+It also applies even if you told us about the injury or medical condition in the medical questionnaire, or if a doctor said you could travel.